 Sec.
 21a-235-12.
 Sterilization in own plant or by permit holder.
-Cooperative sterilization plants
+[Cooperative sterilization plants]

-- (a) A maker or vendor of second-hand articles or materials, or new materials that have been contaminated, may sterilize such articles or materials in his own approved plant or have them sterilized by any concern having a sterilization permit.
-The permit number of the approved process shall be printed or stamped on each tag attached to any sterilized article or material. - (b) Persons who do a small amount of business in remaking, renovating or selling second-hand furniture may not wish to set up a sterilization plant and to pay the twenty-five dollar annual fee for a sterilization permit.
-Such small operators and dealers may get sterilization done by a commercial plant or may band together to set up a cooperative sterilization plant to take care of their needs.
+- [(a)] A maker or vendor of [second-hand] secondhand articles or materials, or new materials that have been contaminated, may sterilize such articles or materials in his own approved plant or have them sterilized by [any concerning having] a person with a sterilization permit.
+Every article of bedding or filling material offered for sale shall include a tag with the information required by section 21a-233 of the Connecticut General Statutes.
+[The permit number of the approved process shall be printed or stamped on each tag attached to any sterilized article or material. - (b) Persons who do a small amount of business in remaking, renovating or selling second-hand furniture may not wish to set up a sterilization plant and to pay the twenty-five dollar annual fee for a sterilization permit.
+Such small operators and dealers may get sterilization done by a commercial plant or may band together to set up a cooperative sterilization plant to take care of their needs.]